DE-Sinc approximation for unilateral rapidly decreasing functions and its computable error bound: Proofs

 \subsection{Useful inequality on $\domD_d^{+}$}

 Here, the following lemma is prepared.
 This lemma was previously stated in an existing study~\cite{okayama22:_doubl}, but the proof was omitted due to space restrictions.
 For readers' convenience, its explicit proof is provided.
 Note that $\overline{\domD}$ denotes the closure of $\domD$.
+Note that although $1+\E^{\pi\sinh\zeta}$ has no zeros in $\domD_{\pi/2}$, it may vanish at some points on the boundary.
+Nevertheless, the function

+admits a continuous extension to each such boundary point, with value zero.
+In what follows, this function is understood in this extended sense on $\overline{\domD_{\pi/2}}$.

 \begin{lemma}[Okayama~{\cite[Lemma~7]{okayama22:_doubl}}] It holds for all $\zeta\in\overline{\domD_{\pi/2}^{+}}$ that

 \end{lemma} \begin{proof} Let $x = \Re(\pi\sinh\zeta)$ and $y = \Im(\pi\sinh\zeta)$.
 Note that $x\geq 0$ because $\zeta\in\overline{\domD_{\pi/2}^{+}}$.
 We show